derekjwilliams/postgraphile_v5_simple_example/README.md

 ### Simple, But With Separation of Concerns Node Express Server

-The `simple_node_project` directory contains a project with three files, to separate the configution, postgrahile, and express server concerns.
+The `simple_node_project` directory contains a project with three files, to separate the configution, postgraphile, and express server concerns.

 ### Future Work